autosportlabs/RaceCapture-Pro_firmware/README.md

-RaceAnalyzer2
+RaceCapture App
 =============

-Experimental new version of RaceAnalyzer
+Next Gen version of the RaceCapture App.